tmaklin/maklin.fi/content/post/bioinformatics/2024-11-25_local_alignment_with_kbo.md

-I am also developing a browser version at [https://github.com/tmaklin/kbo-gui](https://github.com/tmaklin/kbo-gui) which will hopefully be ready in Winter 2024-2025.
+I am also developing a browser version at [https://github.com/tmaklin/kbo-gui](https://github.com/tmaklin/kbo-gui) which will hopefully be available soon.

 ## Finding genes of interest in a query
 Assume you have sequenced and assembled a bacterial genome and are interested in